Overview

 November 2024

 Pyrolysis: The pyrolysis implementation project is currently still in the build phase of the pyrolysis unit.
 There have been several delays in sourcing materials, some labour issues and the need for design modifications that have led to this delay.
-Once a handover date for the bespoke mobile pyrolysis unit can be set, transportation to the testing site will be undertaken followed by testing of the unit including emissions testing.
+Once a new handover date for the bespoke mobile pyrolysis unit is set, transportation to the testing site will be undertaken followed by testing of the unit including emissions testing.

 May 2024